Glorifying the American Girl: Production

-This Pre-Code movie is notable for being the first talkie to use the word "damn" (that credit usually goes to either Pygmalion or Gone with the Wind).
-The word is used twice by Sarah Edwards as well as multiple times in the skit involving Eddie Cantor, Louis Sorin and Lew Hearn.
-(The word was also used twice in the film Coquette, released in April of the same year.)
+This Pre-Code movie is notable for being the one of the first talkies to use the word "damn"; the word is used twice by Sarah Edwards as well as multiple times in the skit involving Eddie Cantor, Louis Sorin and Lew Hearn.
+Credit for being the first talkie to use the word is often erroneously given to either 1938's Pygmalion or 1939's Gone with the Wind, but the word "damn" was used twice in the film Coquette, released in April 1929 (several months before Glorifying the American Girl).

 The revue sequence contains virtual nudity and revealing costumes.
 Both Paramount and EMKA failed to renew the copyright and the film is now in the public domain.
 EMKA's successor, Universal Studios, continues to hold the original film elements; though technically the EMKA library is part of NBC Universal Television, successor to Universal Television and MCA Television (EMKA was a subsidiary of MCA).
 The movie contains brief shots of Noah Beery, Irving Berlin, Billie Burke, Charles B. Dillingham, Texas Guinan, Otto Kahn, Ring Lardner, and Mayor of New York City Jimmy Walker as themselves, taken from newsreels and other productions.
 There is an uncredited, non-speaking scene with Johnny Weissmuller wearing nothing but a fig leaf.
 The greater part of the final half of the film is a revue given over to a re-creation of a Follies production, replete with musical solos by Rudy Vallee and Helen Morgan and a comedy sketch with Eddie Cantor and Louis Sorin as a pair of Jewish tailors.